Norddeutsche Landesbank: Beginnings

-Financial crisis of 2007-2010
+2008 financial crisis

-Before the financial crisis of 2007–2008, NORD/LB, like many German banks, pushed into lending to companies transporting the world's burgeoning trade in goods and raw materials, propelling Germany to the top spot in ship lending worldwide.
+Before the 2008 financial crisis, NORD/LB, like many German banks, pushed into lending to companies transporting the world's burgeoning trade in goods and raw materials, propelling Germany to the top spot in ship lending worldwide.
 Following the crisis, it joined peers such as HSH Nordbank, Commerzbank, Deutsche Hypothekenbank and KfW in taking large writedowns and boosting capital buffers against the risk of shipping loans turning sour.

 In 2010, NORD/LB sold its minority share in DnB NORD to Norwegian DNB ASA.
-Similar to other public lenders, it opted for additional support from its regional state owners instead of drawing on help from SoFFin, the federal government’s bail-out scheme.
+Similar to other public lenders, it opted for additional support from its regional state owners instead of drawing on help from SoFFin, the federal government's bail-out scheme.